 When you dine in Paducah or drop into a tap room for a tasty drink, you’ll discover that the town’s innovation and artistry extend to its restaurants, breweries, and other eateries.
-Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary cafes such as Confleur, serving handcrafted cocktails and sweet treats.
+Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary.
 From Historic Downtown to Midtown and beyond, you’ll encounter diverse cuisine, from Broussard's Cajun Cuisine to Flamingo Row, and inventive creations like the rolled ice cream at Craving the Curls.

 No small town can claim to be part of “the South” without a solid barbecue tradition.
 In Paducah, there are several local barbecue joints, and each offers the classics with a special touch, like pulled pork on toast at Harned’s Drive-In and the hash brown casserole at Backwoods BBQ.
 When you’re in town, try the pit-style pork at Starnes Barbeque, which often tops the lists of “best BBQ in Kentucky.”
 In addition to its barbecue, Starnes is known for its vinegar-based sauce, which has a little kick thanks to a touch of black pepper, cayenne, and other spices.

 Barbecue is so beloved in Paducah that for three days in September the aroma of smoking meat fills the air as dozens of teams cook up more than 80,000 pounds of chicken and pork at the annual Barbecue on the River Tournament & Pig Out.
 Every team sponsors a favorite charity, and the event involves copious amount of eating for serious foodies.
 Don’t miss it!